Dunsop Bridge: St. Hubert's Church

-The Roman Catholic Church church of St. Hubert's was built by Edward Pugin for Colonel Charles Towneley of Towneley Hall, Burnley.
+The Roman Catholic church of St. Hubert's was built by Edward Pugin for Colonel Charles Towneley of Towneley Hall, Burnley.
 Local tradition claims that it was paid for from the winnings of Colonel Towneley's horse, Kettledrum, which won the 1861 Epsom Derby.
 The church was opened on 2 May 1865 by Richard Roskell the Roman Catholic Bishop of Nottingham, becoming part of the RC Diocese of Leeds.
 In 1988 parish was transferred to the RC Diocese of Salford.
 The medieval font came originally from the church at Burholme near Whitewell.
 The stained glass is by J. B. Capronnier of Brussels and dates from 1865.
 The middle west window depicts St. Hubert the patron saint of hunters.
 The Forest of Bowland was once a royal hunting forest.